William Hathaway: U. S. Senator

 In 1972, Hathaway ran for the U.S. Senate and defeated four-term Republican incumbent Margaret Chase Smith by 27,230 votes.
 In 1973, Hathaway was one of the three senators who opposed the nomination of Gerald Ford to be Vice President.
 (The other two were fellow Democrats Thomas Eagleton of Missouri and Gaylord Nelson of Wisconsin.)
 One of his Senate aides was future Maine Governor and Senator Angus King.
 In 1973, Hathaway received a letter from a woman complaining that she had been rejected by the United States Military Academy at West Point, New York because she was female.
 He then introduced legislation that led to the admission of women at West Point and other military academies in 1976.
 Hathaway was an unsuccessful candidate for reelection in 1978, losing to his successor in the 2nd District, and future Secretary of Defense William Cohen, by 84,967 votes.

 Later life

 Hathaway resided in the Washington, D.C., area after leaving the Senate and worked as a lobbyist and lawyer.
 In 1990 he was appointed by President George H. W. Bush to the Federal Maritime Commission, and he served as chairman from 1993 to 1996.

-Hathaway was known and well-liked by the employees of the U.S. Senate, especially the Senate elevator operators.
-He was a constant source of humor and good will to those that worked on the Capitol elevators.

 He retired in 1996 and continued to live in the Washington, DC, area.

 In June 2002, at the age of 78, Hathaway was awarded the Distinguished Flying Cross for heroism during Operation Tidal Wave.

 Hathaway was married to Mary Lee Bird of Horse Shoe, North Carolina, and Akron, Ohio, for over 61 years until her death, in 2007.
 Hathaway had two children, Susan and Fred.

 Hathaway died of pulmonary fibrosis exactly 69 years to the day after he was shot down during World War II.